-

 Sean Denham, Global head of business services, reviews statistics from Grant Thornton’s most recent ‘International Business Report’ and questions how the coronavirus crisis will challenge or reinforce the five forces of change affecting professional service firms.

-Even for the turbulent era we live in, the scale and speed with which the Covid-19 pandemic has unraveled long-standing social and business norms has been unnerving.
-It marks a sudden and dramatic escalation in the level of uncertainty faced by society and business.
-For professional services firms, the coronavirus has arrived at a time of major transition.
 Prior to the outbreak of the pandemic, along with colleagues at Grant Thornton, I was examining the major forces driving the need for reinvention in professional services firms globally.
 We identified five forces of disruption driving firms to have to transform their operations in order to succeed in the future.
 Here I examine those forces and consider what impact, if any, the pandemic may have on them.

 1. The war for talent

 Pre-pandemic, firms faced a combination of a global skills shortage, low unemployment rates in many markets and new competitors, such as boutique firms and tech companies, that would all make it harder for these firms to recruit and retain top talent.
 With a major global recession now more or less inevitable, it is tempting to look for silver linings and wait for the enforced drop in demand to ease such pressures.
 But structural imbalances and the asymmetrical nature of recessions mean many firms will still need to respond to these challenges.
-Firms will have to reconsider their holistic employment proposition in terms of salary packages and development opportunities, as well as how they define and communicate their purpose.
-And, perhaps more than ever in a post-pandemic economy, they will have to pay even more attention to staff wellbeing, particularly the physical and mental issues associated with working excessive hours and juggling their new home realities.

 There is an important lesson here for all employers.
 How they respond to and support employees and stakeholder communities during this crisis could have a major impact in the long term.
 Get it right and it could serve as a strong future recruitment and retention tool.
 But get it wrong and it could add to the wider threat of reputational risk (see below).
 Firms that are focused on serving communities and protecting and supporting employees will come through with a stronger employer brand.